Are you ready for an easy no plan meal planning guide?

 This is important if you have ingredients that need to thaw.

 If you’re doing a crockpot meal, you can take out some of the ingredients and set them next to the slow cooker.

 I even throw a bunch of ingredients into a skillet for a no plan meal plan recipe.
 I throw a protein, veggie, and a starch like rice or potatoes and a sauce.
 It’s always so easy and so good!

 If you have leftovers, it’s even easier!
 Leftovers mean I don’t have to plan anything for the next day so we can finish our leftovers.

 Use Up Your Ingredients!

-As I mentioned earlier, one of the downfalls of this meal planning method is the potential food waste.
+As I mentioned earlier, one of the downfalls of this no plan meal planning guide is the potential food waste.

 To avoid wasting during your no plan meal plan weeks, you need to make sure you are using up as much as you can.
 It’s a great way to start easy meal planning dinner ideas for the next night.

 Create a bin in your fridge and label it “Eat First” to make sure you never waste ingredients or potential leftovers.

 Organize your pantry and freezer by what expires first and keep yourself from forgetting about food that’s about to expire.